ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 ### Step 4 - Observing the 'Hello World' Ballerina Service

 By default, observability is not included in the executable created by Ballerina.
-It can be added by using the --observability-included build flag or by adding the following section to the `Ballerina.toml` file.
+It can be added by using the `--observability-included` build flag or by adding the following section to the `Ballerina.toml` file.

 ```toml
 [build-options]
 observabilityIncluded=true
 ```

+>**Note:** the above configuration is by default included in the `Ballerina.toml` file generated when initiating a new
+> project using the `bal new` command. .

 To include the Prometheus and Jaeger extensions into the executable, the `ballerinax/prometheus` and `ballerinax/jaeger` modules need to be imported in your Ballerina code.